Multiuser Random Coding Techniques for Mismatched Decoding: Introduction

 \section{Introduction}

-The mismatched decoding problem \cite{Hui,Csiszar1,Csiszar2,Merhav,ConverseMM,MacMM,MMRevisited,JournalSU,MMSomekh} seeks to characterize the performance of point-to-point communication when the decoding rule is fixed and possibly suboptimal.
+The mismatched decoding problem \cite{Hui,Csiszar1,Csiszar2,Merhav,ConverseMM,MacMM,MMRevisited,JournalSU,MMSomekh} seeks to characterize the performance of coded communication systems when the decoding rule is fixed and possibly suboptimal.
 This problem is of interest, for example, when the optimal decoding rule is infeasible due to channel uncertainty or implementation constraints.
-Finding a single-letter expression for the mismatched capacity (i.e. the highest achievable rate with mismatched decoding) remains an open problem even for single-user discrete memoryless channels.
+Finding a single-letter expression for the mismatched capacity (i.e.~the highest achievable rate with mismatched decoding; see Section \ref{sub:MU_SETUP} for formal definitions) remains an open problem even for single-user discrete memoryless channels.
+The vast majority of existing works have focused on achievability results via random coding.

-Network information theory problems with mismatched decoding are not only of independent interest, but can also provide valuable insight into the single-user mismatched decoding problem.
-In particular, it was shown by Lapidoth that higher random-coding rates can be obtained by treating the single-user channel as a multiple-access channel (MAC) and generating multiple codebooks in parallel \cite{MacMM}.

-In this paper, we build on the work of \cite{MacMM} and study multiuser coding techniques for channels with mismatched decoding.
-We revisit the mismatched MAC, and provide a derivation of the achievable rate region given in \cite{MacMM} which yields non-asymptotic bounds and ensemble-tight error exponents as intermediate steps.
-Furthermore, an alternative expression for the region is given which extends immediately to general alphabets.
-Building on the analysis techniques developed for the MAC, we study two types of superposition coding for single-user mismatched channels, and provide the achievable rates and error exponents corresponding to each.